darth-anish/Practice-git/README.md

 - add
 	- to add all files as it looks now to staging: git add .
 	- to add a specific file as it looks now to staing: git add $filename
+- diff
+	- to see changes which are not staged: git diff
+	- to see changes staged but not commit: git diff --staged
 - revert
 - reset --hard
 - reset --soft